Master's Programme in Implementation, Transformative Learning and Sustainability

 120 credits

-The Master’s Programme in Implementation, Transformative Learning and Sustainability prepares you to co-create just sustainability actions with stakeholders, scientists, policymakers and citizens.
-The programme equip you with the knowledge and skills you need to efficiently navigate and handle the complex sustainability challenges we find in the intersection between sustainable development and global health.
+The Master’s Programme in Implementation, Transformative Learning, and Sustainability empowers you to co-create impactful health and sustainability initiatives with stakeholders, scientists, policymakers, and citizens.
+The programme equips you with the knowledge and skills needed to efficiently navigate and address the challenges at the intersection of sustainable development and health.

 Expand the information below to show details on entry requirements, programme-specific documents, selection criteria and tuition fees.